nuxt-modules/i18n/README.md

 > This module is a compilation of work that was developed to address some specific needs and it might not work as expected in other setups.
 > Any help to improve the module and/or its documentation would be very appreciated!

+## Demo

+Have a look at the example project to see the module in action: [nuxt-i18n-example](https://github.com/paulgv/nuxt-i18n-example)

 ## Install

 Install the module using Yarn or NPM: